 After you've added the audio files, they will appear on the audio track of the Timeline as green clips.
-To change when the audio clip starts playing, drag it along the Timeline, using the ruler at the top for time reference.
+To change when the audio clip starts playing, move the position marker along the Timeline, using the ruler at the top for time reference.